 You have no payments from Pharma?
 It may be an error

 Physicians who log onto a federal website that will soon publicly list drug company payments to doctors are getting error messages if they have not received money from pharmaceutical and medical device manufacturers – an answer that some find ambiguous, ProPublica reports.

 Check out the latest addition to our Practice Resources: tips for how to make appropriate use of social media from the Washington State Department of Health, Federation of State Medical Boards and more.

 As of Oct.
 1, 2013, individuals became eligible to enroll for health coverage under the new Washington State Healthplanfinder.
 For 2014 coverage, the Open Enrollment period ended March 31, 2014.
 The Open Enrollment Period for 2015 coverage is November 15, 2014 – February 15, 2015.
 Individuals may also qualify for Special Enrollment Periods outside of Open Enrollment depending on their circumstances.
 Enrollment is ongoing for those who are qualified for Medicaid/Apple Health.
 Or, if your life situation changes, you might be able to enroll in a subsidized plan.

-King County and partner organizations will host events in your community where you can get help enrolling for health insurance coverage beginning on Jan.
-1, 2014.
-Certified customer-service experts will be available at each event to provide individual help as you compare and enroll in health insurance coverage and, if eligible, gain access to tax credits, reduced cost sharing, and public programs such as Medicaid.
+King County and partner organizations periodically host events where you can get help enrolling for health insurance coverage.
+Certified customer-service experts are available at each event to provide individual help as you compare and enroll in health insurance coverage and, if eligible, gain access to tax credits, reduced cost sharing, and public programs such as Medicaid.
 In order to enroll, you will need to know your birth date, social security number, and income.
 Legal immigrants will need to supply a passport, or other immigration documents.